SwiftThemes/EAA/readme.md

 Whatever your reason may be, there is an option to disable ads on a post or page right on the edit screen.
 You can choose to disable only in content content ads or all ads on the page.

+### Easily style and align your ads.
+You can easily choose the alignment, set margins and add CSS styles to your ad wrapper.

 ### Ads Widget
 Place ads in any wdigetized sections in your theme with the built in **Easy AdSense Ads & Scripts** widget.